kfactory vs gdsfactory

 LayerEnclosure / KCellEnclosure vs CrossSection

-kfactory doesn't have the concept of cross sections. since cross sections are limited to have a path as a backbone, kfactory implemented a more generalized form as enclosures.
+kfactory does not have the concept of cross sections.
+Since cross sections are limited to have a path as a backbone, kfactory implemented a more generalized form as enclosures.
 LayerEnclosures can use regions or even entire layers as a basis to apply excludes and claddings (or anything that depends on the base form).
 Additionally, kfactory has the extended concept of KCellEnclosure.
 These can apply enclosures to a whole KCell on all layers the KCellEnclosure is aware of.
 For further info, please head over to the Tutorial